wakkihaya/neurotechjp/src/md/en/blog/rao-uw.md

 Dr. Rao also commented on the current state of commercial neurotech with advancements from Meta’s CTRL-Labs, Neuralink, and Kernel.

-He mentions the prospects within educational neurotechnologies where some companies are looking into tDCS and alternate current stimulation devices to speed up knowledge acquisition.
+He mentions the prospects within neurotechnologies for accelerating learning and improving attention where some companies are looking into tDCS and alternate current stimulation devices to speed up knowledge acquisition.

 > You can almost draw parallels between some of these other kinds of augmentations.
 We've done it with drugs like caffeine, but this is a more direct interaction with the brain.